rytr-me/documentation/README.md

 You can request upto maximum 3 variants per request, i.e. `variations` = 1 to 3

 For `userId` you need to supply user ID from your database, eg: primary key for `users` database table.
+As a consumer of Rytr API, we assume you have a product/service yourself with user, hence since they'll be exposed to the API via your service, we need to track a unique key for each user from your database.
+It doesn't necessarily need to be a primary key, it can be any unique key generated for each user.

 ### Usage
 Get usage for current billing period